Dubrovnik things to do – top 10 ideas!

-Make sure not to miss Revelin club in 16th-century fortress which is part of the great Dubrovnik city walls and Lazareti club, placed in ex-quarantine barracks.
-For beach party check out Banje beach, Copacabana beach and Coral beach.
-Sunset beach also offers good music and one of the the best sunset views in the town.
-Dubrovnik Beer Factory organises interesting night events.
-And for gay community there’s a newly opened gay bar called Milk.
+Make sure not to miss Revelin club in the 16th-century fortress, part of the great Dubrovnik city walls, and Lazareti club, placed in ex-quarantine barracks.
+Check out Banje beach, Copacabana beach, and Coral beach for a beach party.
+Sunset beach also offers good music and one of the best sunset views in the town.
+Dubrovnik Beer Factory organises exciting night events.
+And for the gay community, there’s a newly opened gay bar called Milk.

-We strongly suggest visiting it if you are a nature lover, and even more if you are traveling with kids.
-It’s a very peaceful place to visit if you want a break from the city.
+We strongly suggest visiting it if you are a nature lover, and even more, if you are traveling with kids.
+It’s very peaceful to visit if you want a break from the city.

-Discover Dubrovnik by sea
+Discover Dubrovnik from the sea

-A more luxurious way to explore hidden bays, coved and caves, is by private speed boat.
+A more luxurious way to explore hidden bays, coved, and caves, is by private speed boat.